Tralewo, Malbork County

 Tralewo is a village in the administrative district of Gmina Nowy Staw, within Malbork County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 4 km south of Nowy Staw, 9 km north of Malbork, and 38 km south-east of the regional capital Gdańsk.

 Before 1772 the area was part of Kingdom of Poland, 1772-1919 Prussia and Germany, 1920-1939 Free City of Danzig, September 1939 - February 1945 Nazi Germany.
 In 1945 it returned to Poland.
 For the history of the region, see History of Pomerania.